deficollective/defiscan/src/content/protocols/pancakeswap-v3.md

 The PancakeSwap Team which owns [Multisig 1](#security-council) administers PancakeSwap V3 through the upgradeable `PCSV3FeeHandler` contract, which serves as the primary interface for protocol management.
 This includes factory ownership transfers, fee configurations, and parameter updates.
 The contract's upgradeability via `upgradeTo` and `upgradeToAndCall` is limited to administrative functions, keeping core AMM logic immutable.

 The `PancakeV3Factory`, controlled through `PCSV3FeeHandler`, manages reward distributions via `setLmPool` and `setLmPoolDeployer`.
-These functions allow redirecting farming incentives without affecting underlying liquidity positions.
-While the upgrade capability introduces risks related to administrative control, the design ensures core trading functionality remains unaffected.
+If `setLmPool` is called with the zero address, the `lmPool()` getter will return zero, effectively disabling both harvesting and withdrawing functions for that pool.

 ### Fees and Rewards System Upgradeability